swcarpentry/shell-novice/episodes/07-find.md

 ```

 If we use the `-r` (recursive) option,
-`grep` can search for a pattern recursively through a set of files in subdirectories.
+`grep` can search for a pattern through all the files in
+in a directory and its subdirectories subdirectories.

-Let's search recursively for `Yesterday` in the `shell-lesson-data/exercise-data/writing` directory:
+Let's search "recursively" for `Yesterday`
+in the `shell-lesson-data/exercise-data/writing` directory:

 ```bash
 $ grep -r Yesterday .